Balldy/personal-site/readme.md

 # Serverless Portfolio

 A professional portfolio page.
-Built with React and AWS.
+Built with React.